 Treatment for Pelvic Congestion Syndrome in Denver

-The Minimally Invasive Procedure Specialists possess the most experience of any practice in the Denver metro area in treating pelvic congestion syndrome, which is a common cause of chronic pelvic pain.
-Unfortunately, many women have a difficult time in getting an accurate diagnosis of their pelvic congestion syndrome, which can lead to years of discomfort and unnecessary attempts at treatment.
+The Minimally Invasive Procedure Specialists possess the most experience of any practice in the Denver metro area in treating pelvic congestion syndrome.
+Pelvic Congestion Syndrome is a common cause of chronic pelvic pain.
+Unfortunately, many women have a difficult time in getting an accurate diagnosis, which can lead to years of discomfort and unnecessary attempts at treatment.

 Causes and Symptoms of Pelvic Congestion Syndrome

 The true cause of this form of pelvic pain actually has to do with the vascular system rather than the reproductive system.
 The constellation of symptoms that are associated with pelvic congestion syndrome are a result of varicose veins in the pelvis that continually worsen over time, particularly when the woman:

 - Is standing for long periods of time

 It is also common for women with pelvic congestion syndrome to notice bulging veins across the pelvic region, and to frequently feel a heavy or full sensation of the pelvis.
 There are multiple other health conditions that can influence pelvic congestion syndrome and its symptoms, which often causes such symptoms to worsen.
 These related conditions include:

 - Stress incontinence

 A large part of diagnosing pelvic congestion syndrome relies on patients being vocal about their symptoms.
 Because chronic pelvic pain can be attributed to several different conditions, it can be difficult to make an accurate diagnosis if the individual does not give as many details as possible about her discomfort and related health history.